Naeima/Naeima/_sources/Education.md

 **Grade:** Distinction

 - **Overview:**
-  A joint honours degree offered by the School of Mathematics and the School of Computer Science and Informatics, providing an invaluable opportunity to learn from leading experts in Statistics, Operational Research, and Computer Science.
+  A joint honours degree offered by the School of Mathematics and the School of Computer Science and Informatics.

 - **Skills and Knowledge Acquired:**
   - **Mathematics:**